 - Home Infrastructure: Costs may increase if your home requires upgraded electrical wiring or ductwork modifications.
 Conversely, utilizing existing infrastructure can keep installation costs down.

-- Indoor Equipment Pairing: The cost is also influenced by the indoor unit you pair with the heat pump.
-Pairing a heat pump with a high-efficiency furnace (hybrid system) versus a standard air handler will change the final price.
+- Indoor Equipment Pairing: Pairing a heat pump with a high-efficiency furnace (a dual fuel heating system) versus a standard air handler affects the final price.

-These are air-source heat pumps that connect to a home’s existing ductwork, replacing a furnace and/or air conditioner and providing whole-home heating & cooling.
+Ducted heat pumps are air-source systems that connect to a home's existing ductwork, replacing a furnace and/or air conditioner to provide whole-home heating and cooling.
 Ducted heat pump installation or replacement typically falls between $6,000 and $25,000.
-Pricing can vary based on factors such as your location, local contractor rates, system size and features, efficiency ratings, permit fees, and other project-specific considerations.
+Pricing varies based on factors such as location, local contractor rates, system size and features, efficiency ratings, and permit fees.

-Also known as mini-split systems, these don’t require ductwork and instead use one or more indoor units (“heads”) connected to an outdoor compressor.
-Ductless heat pumps are ideal for homes without ducts, additions, or zoned comfort control.
+Also known as mini-split systems, ductless heat pumps do not require existing ductwork.
+Instead, they use one or more indoor units ("heads") connected to an outdoor compressor.
 A ductless mini split installation typically costs between $2,000 and $7,000 per zone.
-The total price depends heavily on the number of zones (rooms), system efficiency (SEER2 rating), and installation complexity.
+Total price depends on the number of zones, system efficiency (SEER2 rating), and installation complexity.
 Learn more about mini split cost.

 Geothermal Heat Pumps

-Also called ground-source heat pumps, these systems use the stable temperatures underground for heating and cooling.
-They are very efficient but require extensive ground loop installation (trenching or drilling).
+Also called ground-source heat pumps, geothermal systems use the stable underground temperatures for highly efficient heating and cooling.
+They require extensive ground loop installation (trenching or drilling), which drives up the upfront cost.
 The average installation cost for a geothermal heat pump system typically ranges from $15,000 to $30,000.
-While this initial investment is higher than traditional HVAC systems, the significant long-term energy savings, system longevity, and potential tax credits provide exceptional value over time, making it a smart investment in your home's efficiency.
+That said, the significant long-term energy savings, exceptional system longevity, and potential tax credits make geothermal a smart long-term investment.
 Learn more about geothermal heat pump cost.

-What Does a Cost of New Heat Pump Quote Include?
+What Does a New Heat Pump Quote Include?

-- Heat pump unit – The main system, sized to your home’s square footage and climate.
+- Heat pump unit – Sized to your home's square footage and climate zone

-- Thermostat – Standard programmable thermostat; some quotes may include smart thermostat options.
+- Thermostat – Standard programmable; some quotes include smart thermostat options

-- Basic electrical hookups – Wiring required to connect the system to your home’s power.
+- Basic electrical hookups – Wiring to connect the system to your home's power supply

-- Startup and testing – Ensuring the system runs efficiently and safely.
+- Startup and testing – Ensuring the system runs efficiently and safely before handoff

-- Standard warranty – Usually manufacturer and installation labor coverage.
+- Standard warranty – Manufacturer and installation labor coverage

 - Major ductwork modifications – Complete redesigns or resizing of ducts.